Archomeda/Gw2Sharp/Gw2Sharp.DocFX/guides/endpoints.md

 ✔️   | Implemented; no additional endpoint features
 ❌   | Not implemented yet, but is available on API
 ✖️   | Missing on API
-🔑   | Endpoint with authentication
+⚠️   | Deprecated; scheduled for removal in next major release 🔑   | Endpoint with authentication
 🌐   | Endpoint with locale support
 📆   | Endpoint with `Last-Modified` support